Dean Amy Fairchild welcomes you to join the College of Public Health for a conversation with Dr. RaShall Brackney.

 Brackney earned bachelor’s and master’s degrees from Carnegie-Mellon University and a PhD from Robert Morris University.
 She has earned numerous professional certifications and is a graduate of the FBI National Academy, the United States Secret Service Dignitary Protection course, the Redstone Arsenal “Bomb School” for managers and Leadership Pittsburgh XIX.

-This event is being held in collaboration with The Ohio State University Department of Public Safety, Columbus Public Health, Ohio State Office of Outreach and Engagement, the Ross County Health District, Ohio State John Glenn College of Public Affairs and the Kirwan Institute for the Study of Race and Ethnicity.
+This event is being held in collaboration with The Ohio State University Department of Public Safety, Columbus Public Health, Ohio State Office of Outreach and Engagement, the Ross County Health District, Franklin County Public Health, Ohio State John Glenn College of Public Affairs and the Kirwan Institute for the Study of Race and Ethnicity.